 The event will be recorded.

-You will receive a Zoom link around a week before the event – if you can’t see it look in your spam folder first and then contact me.
+You will receive a Zoom link in your email receipt and a few days before the event – if you can’t see it look in your spam folder first and then contact me.

 A second showcase reading will be in November 2022.